Dugommier station: Platforms

 Dugommier is a station of standard configuration.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
 The lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls and tunnel exits.
 The vault is coated and painted white.
 The advertising frames are metallic, and the name of the station is inscribed in Parisine font on enamelled plates.
 The seats are Motte style and green.
 The stairs leading to the platforms are tiled, as well as the perimeter of the platforms and the floor under the seats.

 Bus connections

 The station is served by lines 71, 77, 87 and 215 of the RATP Bus Network.

 Nearby

-0.3 kilometers (330 yards) to the north is the Promenade Plantée—a 4.5 km long elevated linear park that follows an abandoned commuter railway trace (Ligne de Paris-Bastille à Marles-en-Brie) from the former Gare de la Bastille railway station to the Boulevard Périphérique.
+300 meters (330 yards) to the north is the Promenade Plantée—a 4.5 km long elevated linear park that follows an abandoned commuter railway trace (Ligne de Paris-Bastille à Marles-en-Brie) from the former Gare de la Bastille railway station to the Boulevard Périphérique.
 The railway's Gare de Reuilly station remains at the east end of Rue Dugommier, repurposed for municipal offices.
 160 meters to the west, the SNCF railway corridor separates the neighborhood from the redeveloped Bercy district along the Seine.